RyanChristian4427/tempest_depr/rocket-server/README.md

 This is the server for what will eventually become Tempest, a web-based email client.

 This server is written in Rocket, a simple, fast, and type-safe web framework for Rust.
-The database used is PosgreSQL, with Disel, a safe, extensible ORM and query builder for Rust, acting as the connection between the two.
-Diesel not only provides interaction with the database, but migration support as well.
+The Database used is PosgreSQL, with Disel, a safe, extensible ORM and query builder for Rust, acting as the connection between the two.
+Diesel not only provides interaction with the Database, but migration support as well.

 This Rocket Server will be updated in conjunction with the Vue Client.